King Street Transit Priority Corridor: Permanent corridor

 By the end of November 2023, streetcar performance had deteriorated along the transit corridor mainly due to construction and a lack of police enforcement of traffic rules.
 Travel time for the 504 streetcar was on average 23 minutes in September 2017 before the implementation of the corridor, 16 minutes in September 2018 after its implementation and 26 minutes in 2023.
 Because of various construction projects, downtown streets were more congested, and motorists were using the transit corridor in violation of traffic restrictions.
 In addition, there was congestion at intersections crossing King Street, which could delay streetcar traffic.
 A University of Toronto study showed there were 6,800 illegal turns or through movements per day, but less than 0.3 percent of the offending drivers were ticketed.
 (Ironically, police ticketed a streetcar driver for failing to clear the York Street intersection and thus blocking southbound traffic.)

 On December 8, 2023, Mayor Olivia Chow announced that the city was fixing the problem of illegal traffic along the corridor.
 There will initially be 10 traffic agents along King Street, to be expanded to 50 agents.
 Construction along parallel Adelaide Street would end by late December, providing more room there for road traffic.
 Chow hoped that the province would allow cameras for automatic enforcement of traffic restrictions.
 Chow also wanted improved signage for motorists along the corridor.

 By February 2024, there were up to 12 traffic agents long the corridor between 5 and 6 p.m. weekdays.
 When the agents were on duty, streetcar travel times were reduced from 45–65 minutes to 17–21 minutes, and agents prevented the blocking of intersections 96 percent of the time.
 However, streetcar travel times increased after the agents went off duty.
-Mayor Chow hopes to have 40 agents available by March 2024 to extend their hours of traffic supervision.
+Chow hopes to have 40 agents available by March 2024 to extend their hours of traffic supervision.